pereznetworks/Library-Manager/README.md

   NEXT:

-      in a way that fits with the 'Libray Manager' scenario...
+      in a way that fits with the 'Library Manager' scenario...

         a remove Book and a remove Patron feature may be added in a future releases